 Videographer/Editor: Dylan DeMarko

-Within four months of the campaign’s launch in September 2020, we had reached the maximum fundraising limit for NYC’s matching funds program with 464 individual donors (the most in our district of any candidate) giving an average of $46, which the city matched 8:1.
+Within four months of the campaign’s launch in September 2020, we reached the fundraising limit for NYC’s matching funds program, with 464 individual New Yorkers (more than any other candidate in our district) giving an average of $46 each, which the city matched 8:1.

 To complement a field program that brought in more than 100 volunteers, the centerpiece of the campaign’s communications was an ambitious direct mail program, developed in collaboration with Peter Feld of The Insurrection, that put 12 mail pieces in voters’ mailboxes in the seven weeks leading up to election day.
 Each mailer focused on one specific area of policy (e.g. housing, safer streets, elder care, no new jails, rightsizing the police budget, etc.), and we used candid photography to make sure voters knew Aleda is one of their neighbors.